RavenousLegs

 Avalanche near Auden's Col

-The view of Auden's Col from the campsite brought smiles on all faces.
-Extreme cold night and anxiety for next day contributed to sleepless night!
+The view of Auden’s Col from the campsite brought smiles to everyone’s faces.
+However, the extreme cold and anxiety about the next day contributed to a sleepless night!

 The first sight of Auden's col -Auden's Col & Mayali Pass Trek